 Our children are given opportunities to explore differing values and beliefs, including religious beliefs, and how these impact on behaviour.
 We promote teaching styles that demonstrate that we value children’s questions, giving them space to evaluate their own ideas, accommodate difference and reflect upon the society we live in.

-Our School Values ‘CHEERS’ (Compassion, High aspirations, Excellence and enjoyment, Equality and Self-belief) are promoted in class and in assembly, including a half-termly detailed focus on each value in assemblies.
+Our School Values ‘CHEERS’ (Compassion, High aspirations, Excellence and enjoyment, Equity, Resilience and Self-belief) are promoted in class and in assembly, including a half-termly detailed focus on each value in assemblies.

 Ø Our School values (CHEERS) and Golden Rules

 Ø School Council ensures a pupil voice is heard and that children actively experience democracy.

 Ø Setting of class rules as well as class and whole school reward systems